gperftools/gperftools/README_windows.txt

 Optimization (FPO) is enabled -- that is, in release mode.
 The other features of perftools, such as the cpu-profiler and leak-checker, have not yet been ported to Windows at all.

+--- WIN64

+The function-patcher has to disassemble code, and is very x86-specific.
+However, the rest of perftools should work fine for both x86 and x64.
+In particular, if you use the 'statically link with libc, and replace its malloc with tcmalloc' approach, mentioned above, it should be possible to use tcmalloc with 64-bit windows.

 --- ISSUES